aws-samples/load-test-for-emr-on-eks/README.md

 ssh -i eks-operator-test-locust-key.pem ec2-user@xxx.xxx.xxx.xxx
 cd load-test/locust

-# -u, how many users are going to submit the testing jobs to eks cluster via spark operator.
+# -u, how many users are going to submit the testing jobs to eks cluster via Spark Operator.
 #     The default wait interval for each user to submit jobs is between 20 - 30s in this testing tool.
 # -t, the time of submitting jobs.
 # --job-azs, customized api, let jobs to be submitted into 2 AZs randomly.
-# --kube-labels, kubernetes labls, matching node groups.
+# --kube-labels, kubernetes labls, matching NodeGroups.
 # --job-name, spark job prefix.
 # --job-ns-count, the testing jobs will be submitting to 2 Namespaces, `spark-job0`, `spark-job1`.